The Human Pangenome Reference Consortium asked the scientific community to submit assemblies for the HG002 assembly comparision project.

 Acceptable submission formats for HG002

-Please submit your assembly using the following formats.
-Please submit no more than one assembly per group, although you can submit it using more than one of the following formats.
+Submitted assemblies utilized the following formats.
+No more than one assembly per group was submitted, although investigators were allowed to submit more than one of the following formats.

 (1) Primary unphased assembly: A single fasta file (no base qualities) in which each contig / scaffold is unphased and the assembly is expected to be approximately the haploid size of the genome.
 Contigs / scaffolds must have unique names, defined by the first word in the the header line of each sequence record. e.g. a header line ‘>chr_1 other stuff\n’ would have the name ‘chr_1’ which must be unique.